This article lists some tools that you’ll probably want to get if you’re doing Ares coding.

 It’s helpful to have a place to test your code that isn’t your main game.
 That way you can make sure everything works right before unleashing it on your players.

-The simplest and quickest way to set up a test game is to just get a second droplet and install a new copy of the game using the standard installation instructions.
+The quickest way to set up a test game is to just get a second droplet and install a new copy of the game using the standard installation instructions.
+Essentially you will have two games running the same code.

 You don’t need a separate host name for the test game; you can just use the droplet’s IP address as the host name.

-You may have heard of games trying to have a test instance installed on the same droplet as their regular server.
-Getting multiple games running on the same droplet is challenging.
-It can cause performance issues on your real game, and it’s very easy to accidentally mess up the configuration and/or database on your real game.
-If you choose to go this route, you’re on your own.
+Some games have tried to have a test instance installed on the same droplet as their regular game.
+You are strongly advised NOT to do this.
+The droplets aren’t built for running two games at once, and it’s very easy to accidentally mess up the configuration and/or database on your real game.
+If you wish to try this, you’re on your own.